Latest News

 In January, multiple wildfires scorched thousands of acres in Los Angeles.
 This is expected to be the costliest natural disaster in U.S. History.
 Electric utilities in the area have also been under increased scrutiny.

-PG&E will upgrade its wildfire safety systems and underground powerlines by nearly 700 miles and 500 miles between 2025-2026.
+The utility expects to upgrade its wildfire safety systems and install underground powerlines for nearly 700 miles between 2025-2026.

 PG&E reported that the average residential electric rate in March was lower than it had been a year before.
 It expects natural gas rates to stay flat until 2025.